Robert Thompson Bio

 Thompson teamed up with Hall of Famer and former New York Yankee Dave Winfield to create and produce “The Baseball Music Project”, a series of theatrical concerts presented in association with the Baseball Hall of Fame, with Winfield as host and narrator and Thompson as producer and conductor.Winfield and Thompson have presented over thirty concerts together throughout the USA, which resulted in Thompson being featured on CBS’s “Sunday Morning” with Charles Osgood, where he talked about the project.
 In conjunction with The Baseball Hall of Fame, Thompson also hosted the XM Radio program, Voices of the Game with Grammy, Emmy, and Academy Award winner Randy Newman as his guest.
 He is the co-author of "Baseball's Greatest Hit" for which Carly Simon wrote the foreword and MLB Commissioner Bud Selig wrote the introduction.

-He is a voting member of NARAS (the Grammys), is a former First Vice-President of the Music Publishers’ Association, and served on committees at both ASCAP and BMI.
+He is a voting member of NARAS (the Grammys), is a former First Vice-President of the Music Publishers’ Association, serves on committees at both ASCAP (Symphony & Concert Committee) and BMI, and is a member of the Board of Trustees of the Charles Ives Society.
 He previously served as Dean of the Conservatory of Music at SUNY Purchase College and inaugral director of its Arts Management program, was a visiting professor at the University of Kentucky, taught at Hope College and in Vienna for DePauw University.
 He holds a Doctorate and two Masters’ of Music degrees from the University of Rochester’s Eastman School of Music, where is is currently a Kaufmann Foundation advisor in the program's Entrepreneurship in Music division.
 He also holds a Master of Music and a Bachelor of Arts degree from the University of South Florida.

 Thompson is the recipient of two National Endowment for the Arts Grants, a SABR Award, and was given the Distinguished Alumni Award by the University of South Florida in 2006.